 Proration of program options will be considered on the basis of class or work schedule conflicts.
 Students requesting proration on the basis of work conflicts must submit a letter from their employer listing the student's weekly work hours to Student Life.
-Proration forms may be obtained online at www.puc. edu/campus-services/student-life/religious-attendance.
+Proration forms may be obtained online at puc. edu/participation.